 Many of these cheeses are delicious in their own right, an example is the Grana Padano cheese.

-The name Parmigiano is used in parts of Italy for grana cheeses that don’t meet the protected designation of origin requirements for Parmigiano-Reggiano, such as specific areas of production, what the cattle eat, lengthy aging and so on.
+The name Parmigiano is used in parts of Italy for grana cheeses that don’t meet the protected designation of origin requirements for Parmigiano-Reggiano, such as specific areas of production, what the cattle eat, lengthy ageing and so on.

 Parmesan is the English and American translation of the Italian word Parmigiano-Reggiano.